ljaime-hernandez/journal-webapp/README.md

 ## helpers:

 ### fileUpload:
-Asynchronous function used with a cloudinary API which will require a personal key and a predefine upload preset where the files are going to be stored, the post request used on this function should return a promise which will contain a random url which we will use on an active note to update its url property.
+Asynchronous function used with a Cloudinary API which will require a personal key and a predefine upload preset where the files are going to be stored, the post request used on this function should return a promise which will contain a random url which we will use on an active note to update its url property.